 Description

-FORM: a tall, cast iron post with a cylindrical base including an access door featuring the Harrogate coat of arms.
-Above this there is a series of bands leading to a beaded ring from which rises a pair of acanthus leaves which clasp the flared bottom of the post.
-After four further bands, including a flange and a crown of palm leaves, the post is a plain circular column until it reaches a square block which supports the ball-ended ladder supports.
-The top of the post is bell-ended, carrying further embossed decoration.
-The modern supports for the replacement light fittings are attached to the post above this point, being scroll work formed from steel rather than cast or wrought iron, the pair of lanterns being based on the early C20 ‘Rochester’ design.
+The lamp post at the northern end of Trinity Road is a street lamp post from 1899 or later, with lanterns that were replaced in the late 20th century.
+It is a tall, cast iron post featuring a cylindrical base that includes an access door adorned with the Harrogate coat of arms.
+Above the base, a series of bands lead to a beaded ring from which a pair of acanthus leaves rise, clasping the flared bottom of the post.
+The post continues with four additional bands, including a flange and a crown of palm leaves, before transitioning into a plain circular column.
+This column reaches a square block that supports the ball-ended ladder supports.
+The top of the post is bell-ended and features further embossed decoration.
+The modern supports for the replacement light fittings are attached above this point and are made of scroll work formed from steel, rather than cast or wrought iron.
+The pair of lanterns is designed based on the early 20th century ‘Rochester’ style.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.